nicobou/satie/INSTALL-SATIE.md

 #### Installing SuperCollider

 SuperCollider 3.10 isn't packaged for Ubuntu at the time of writing.
-Building it for source is therefore required.
+Building it from source is therefore required.
 The following instructions will guide you through the build process on Ubuntu 18.04.
 If you are using a prior version of Ubuntu, follow the instructions provided in SuperCollider's [Linux README](https://github.com/supercollider/supercollider/blob/master/README_LINUX.md).